 19 Nov 2021

-At the recent Asia Corporate Excellence & Sustainability Awards (ACES) 2021, Frasers Property Retail received the Community Initiative Award.
+At the recent Asia Corporate Excellence & Sustainability Awards (ACES) 2021, Frasers Property Retail received the Community Initiative Award - Sustainability.
 As one of four recipients out of 400 entries, we are honoured to receive this esteemed accolade, which serves as a testament to our commitment towards uplifting communities we operate within, as part of our pursuit for sustainable growth.

 The annual ACES Awards recognises successful companies and individuals in Asia across two domains: leadership and corporate social responsibility.
 This year, Frasers Property Retail has received the Community Initiative Award, an accolade conferred upon organisations that lead programmes and initiatives that contribute significantly to the development of the communities.
 To receive this award, organisations need to have a community programme that is driven by strong engagement at the Board or senior leadership level, run meaningful and ongoing engagement programmes with the community, while ensuring they are aligned with core business activities – amongst other criteria.